firebase/codelab-friendlychat-android/steps/index.lab.md

 }
 ```

-Add the required `firebaseAuthWithGoogle` method to authenticate with the signed in Google account:
+Implement the `firebaseAuthWithGoogle` method to authenticate with the signed in Google account:

 **SignInActivity.java**